The Clear Edge

 Validation: You’re Level 3 when the team uses your frameworks independently, and you proactively build frameworks for new decision types.

-From Frameworks to Strategic Capacity
+From Decision Frameworks to Strategic Capacity for Scaling Beyond $100K

 Operators at $150K have:

-• The same decisions everyone faces (hiring, pricing, delegation, investment, clients)
+• The same decisions everyone faces (hiring, pricing, delegation, investment, clients).

-• The frameworks to decide systematically (this is the speed and confidence multiplier)
+• The frameworks to decide systematically (this is the speed and confidence multiplier).

 That’s why decision frameworks matter.
 Endless deliberation keeps you at $80K.
 Systematic protocols get you past $150K.